Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Introduction

 \subsubsection{Abelian group schemes}

-If $G$ is abelian, then there is a canonical embedding $G^D\to\Picloc_{X/k}$, where $G^D$ is the Cartier dual of $G$ and where $\Picloc_{X/k}$ is the \emph{local Picard functor}.
+If $x\in X=\widehat{\Aff}^d/G$ is a quotient singularity and $G$ is abelian, then there is a canonical embedding $G^D\to\Picloc_{X/k}$, where $G^D$ is the Cartier dual of $G$ and where $\Picloc_{X/k}$ is the \emph{local Picard functor}.
 This functor was extensively studied by Boutot in \cite{Boutot}.
 However, it is \emph{not} true in general that $\Picloc_{X/k}$ is isomorphic to $G^D$.
 In fact, this is one of the reasons why Questions \ref{question intro 2} are hard to answer.